iamr-kg/video-streaming/README.md

 1. User can view the History of Videos he/she watched

-1. User can Login/Logout using Single Sign On
+1. User can Login/Logout using Single Sign On and can also sign up using an email address.

 DB Diagaram: